New non-arithmetic complex hyperbolic lattices II: Groups generated by two complex reflections

-It will be useful later in the paper to consider in some detail the case where ${\rm tr}(AB)=-2u\cos(2\pi/q)+\bar u^2$ for some $q\in\N^*$.
-That is, we take $\theta=\pi/q$ in Proposition \ref{prop:pair-cx-ref}. \begin{prop} If ${\rm tr}(AB)=-2u\cos(2\pi/q)+\bar u^2$ for some integer $q>1$, then $\br(A,B)=q$.
-Moreover, the group generated by $A$ and $B$ in $\pu(2,1)$ is a central extension of the rotation subgroup of a triangle group.
-If $q$ is odd, then its center is generated by $(AB)^q$ and the corresponding quotient is a $(2,p,q)$-triangle group.
-If $q$ is even, the center is generated by $(AB)^{q/2}$ and the quotient is a $(\frac{q}{2},p,p)$ triangle group. \end{prop} When mentioning $(k,l,m)$-triangle groups, we always assume $k,l,m\geq 2$ are integers.
+We remark that in most cases which we consider, the least common multiple in the last part of this result is $r$.
+However, when $p=12$ and $q=6$ we have $r=4$ and the order of $AB$ is 12.
+This will arise for the group $\T(12,{\bf E}_2)$ below.

+When mentioning $(k,l,m)$-triangle groups, we always assume $k,l,m\geq2$ are integers.
 By the rotation subgroup of a $(k,l,m)$-triangle group, we mean the index two subgroup of orientation preserving isometries in the group generated by real reflections in the sides of a triangle with angles $\pi/k$, $\pi/l$, $\pi/m$ (note that such a triangle lives in $\RH 2$, $\R^2$ or $S^2$ depending on $k,l,m$).
 In other words, it is generated by rotations around the vertices of the triangle, with respective angles $2\pi/k$, $2\pi/l$, $2\pi/m$.

-It will be useful to know the order of the central element, we list specific examples in Table~\ref{tab:trianglegroups}.

-Note that in the last column of the table, negative angles correspond to reflections in points, positive angles correspond to reflections in lines, and zero angles correspond to parabolic elements (more specifically vertical translations).
+We note that the triangle group in Proposition~\ref{prop:braiding} is spherical, Euclidean or hyperbolic whenever $1/p+1/q-1/2$ is positive, zero or negative respectively.
+This happens if and only if the angle $\frac{(q-2)p-2q}{p}\pi$ or $\frac{(q-2)p-2q}{2p}\pi$ is negative, zero or positive respectively.